15 Amazingly Cool Things to Do in West Virginia (Fave Spots)

 I took the Gentle Trail, a short and accessible path leading to an overlook of the falls.
 For a more adventurous hike, the Elakala Falls Trail offers a quieter but equally stunning waterfall.
 The Pendleton Point Overlook provides one of the best views of the Blackwater Canyon, especially in the fall when the foliage turns brilliant shades of red and gold.
 In the winter, the park transforms into a snowy wonderland with cross-country skiing, sledding, and tubing at Blackwater Falls Sled Run, the longest sledding magic carpet on the East Coast.
 If you love waterfalls, hiking, or winter adventures, Blackwater Falls State Park is a must-visit.

-4. Climb the famous Seneca Rocks
+6. Climb the cliffs at Seneca Rocks

 Rising nearly 900 feet above the North Fork River, Seneca Rocks is one of West Virginia’s most iconic natural landmarks.
 This massive quartzite formation is a dream for rock climbers, offering over 375 climbing routes.
 The South Peak is especially famous because it’s the only peak east of the Rockies that can only be reached by climbing.